-Forum Virium Helsinki is an innovation unit within the Helsinki City Group.
-It develops new digital services and urban innovations in cooperation with companies, the City of Helsinki, other public sector organizations, and Helsinki residents.
+Forum Virium Helsinki is the City of Helsinki innovation unit.
+It develops new digital services and urban innovations in cooperation with companies, universities, other public sector organizations and Helsinki residents.
+Forum Virium Helsinki’s mission is to make Helsinki the most functional smart city in the world.

 We have a European-wide collaboration network.
 The digital solutions developed in our projects can be seen in Helsinki, Amsterdam and Barcelona alike.
 Cities around the world will benefit from services built together on shared platforms.